USask-BINFO/SyntenyLink/README.md

 This program uses a weighted direct graph to dynamically link blocks produced from Step 3 that are most likely to be in a subgenome using a combined information of fractionation and substitution patterns as well as continuity of gene chains.
-This algorithm takes two input parameters a1 and a2.

 \- Usage Reads in two data files: abc\_synteny.all.chains and abc\_blastn.blast.
-Two input parameters:a1 and a2.

 Note: You need to generate abc\_blastn.blast file by running nucleotide blast using cds fasta files of baseline species and polyploid species of